Dear Colleagues and Members of the Public

+Please find the current programme below.
 A written paper is usually distributed on this website, to allow participants to read this in advance of the seminar.
-The seminar has run successfully for over a decade, with various incarnations and collaborators Please find the current programme below.
+Confirmed presenters' papers should reach us in electronic format by two weeks prior to the presentation.

+Guests are asked to arrive at the venue by 15:25.
 Those coming from outside the UJ are advised to enter the campus through Gate 2 on the corner of Ditton and Ripley Streets and to park in Car Park B (scroll down for map).
 It may be helpful to show an invitation to the guard on duty.

 To join our

 email us at email@example.com